Rafsanjani/gads_networking/README.md

 # gads_networking
-Networking App to fetch news content from a remote server
+Networking Sample App to fetch news content from a remote server